System Overview

 A function is a single, reusable processing operation.
 Functions are the atomic building blocks of bem:

-TypeDescriptionUse Case
+TypeDescriptionUse case

-split1:N breakdown of multi-page documentsProcessing bundled PDFs
+split1:N breakdown of multi-document filesProcessing bundled PDFs

 joinN:1 combination of multiple inputsMerging related documents